jimgao1/authfid/README.md

 This project was built at HackWestern2 (hackwestern.com), where everyone gets 5 hours of sleep :D

+This project was awarded the `Best End to End Implementation Prize` in HackWestern 2

 ### Introduction
 AuthFID is a hardware implementation of 2 factor authencation activated using a RFID card.
 It provides fast and secure access to your codes, and you only need to carry a RFID card that is registered in the system.